Complaints - Your questions answered

 Stage three is the appeal stage and the final part of our complaints procedure.
 You have 40 calendar days to ask for your complaint to be considered at stage three.

 You have a choice about how your appeal is dealt with.
 You can choose a paper review where a member of our Executive Team will review your complaint and write to you with an outcome or a panel hearing which you can attend to put your case to a panel of three independent people.
+No new issues will be considered through the appeals process.

 The panel will always include a customer representative and a Board member.
 If you opt for a panel hearing you can bring someone with you for support.